ashrea06/Zeek-Suricata-Inline-TAP/README.md

 > For security reason : We do not want to alarm or raise awareeness of an attacker to our "Defense Mechanism" that has been put into place, hence this Network interface(contain no IP Address) will be divulging "Read-Only" information to our NIDS

-> Here onfigure the "2 interfaces" :In my case, we'll be using the following two interfces :
+> _"Here we'll be configuring "two interfaces namely, eth1 and eth3"_:

-- eth1 ; Host-only Adapter( No Ip Address, contained network with promisc mode enabled  : )
+- eth1 ; Host-only Adapter( No Ip Address, contained network with promisc mode enabled
+* eth3 ; bridge adapter(COnnected to the "Wifi Adapter" from the Windows Host Machine)

 # Try the below to allow the "promisc mode" on the interface eth1 :